irasikhin/tg-message-router/README.md

 ## About

-The utility helps you route messages from a telegram channel to a specified http url.
+tg-message-router helps you route messages from a telegram channel to a specified http URL.

 ## Usage